apollographql/runtime-testing-framework/docs/src/framework/test-plans.md

     rather than in comments or other files (such as a README).
 - `values`: Key value pairs for templating the Test Plan where the values are all scalar.
   - Scalar here is defined to be a number, string or boolean.
-- `matrix`: Key value pairs for templating the Test Plan where the values arrays of scalars.
+- `matrix`: Dimensions specified as key value pairs for templating the Test Plan where the values arrays of scalars.
   - Each matrix entry must have a consistent type for the values array.
 Mixing different scalar values will result in an error when you attempt to run the Test Plan.
+  - An optional `variant_names` key can be provided to customise the names of the output directories used by each variant.
 - `scenario`: A [Config Spec](#config-specs) for the scenario to be run.
   - For full details on the structure of a Scenario see the [Scenario][2] page of the Framework documentation.